 Notes Regarding an Interdisciplinary/Group Major

 Students may initiate an interdisciplinary major within the engineering department.
 This interdisciplinary or group major must be approved by the engineering department chair and include a minimum of two 300-level engineering classes.
 Students must also provide a written rationale for the proposed group major.
 An interdisciplinary or group major involving engineering is not accredited by ABET.

 Advisory Council and Professional Societies and Student Clubs

-The engineering department is served by an advisory board, the Calvin Engineering Advisory Council (CEAC), consisting of engineers from local industries, which meet semi-annually to review the program and give advice from an industrial perspective.
+The engineering department is served by an advisory board, the Calvin Engineering Advisory Council (CEAC), consisting of engineers from local industries who meet semi-annually to review the program and give advice from an industrial perspective.
 Calvin engineering faculty are members of a wide range of professional societies.
 Calvin University has student chapters of the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), the Institute for Electrical and Electronics Engineers (IEEE), the National Society of Black Engineers (NSBE), and the Society of Women Engineers (SWE).
 Calvin also sponsors the following student organizations: Engineering Unlimited and the Renewable Energy Organization (REO).